openstack-archive/novajoin/README.rst

 novajoin REST service and enable notifications in **/etc/nova/nova.conf**::

+    [api]
     vendordata_providers = StaticJSON, DynamicJSON
     vendordata_dynamic_targets = 'join@http://127.0.0.1:9090/v1/'
     vendordata_dynamic_connect_timeout = 5
     vendordata_dynamic_read_timeout = 30
-    vendordata_jsonfile_path = /etc/nova/cloud-config-novajoin.json
+    vendordata_jsonfile_path = /etc/novajoin/cloud-config-novajoin.json

+    [oslo_messaging_notifications]
     notification_driver = messaging
     notification_topic = notifications,novajoin_notifications
     notify_on_state_change = vm_state

 Novajoin enables keystone authentication by default, as seen in **/etc/novajoin/join-api-paste.ini**.
 So credentials need to be set for nova to be able to communicate with novajoin.
 This we can set in the ``[vendordata_dynamic_auth]`` section of **/etc/nova/nova.conf**::

     [vendordata_dynamic_auth]